Amnesia (Chumbawamba song)

 "Amnesia" is the second single from English rock band Chumbawamba's eighth studio album, Tubthumper (1997).
 The song's lyrics address the sense of betrayal that English leftists felt during the rise of New Labour.
-Released on 19 January 1998, the song was met with favorable reception from critics, who regarded the song as a highlight from Tubthumper.
+Released on 19 January 1998 by EMI, the song was met with favorable reception from critics, who regarded the song as a highlight from Tubthumper.

 The song was a top-10 hit in Canada and the United Kingdom, giving the group their final top-20 entries in both countries.
 The song also reached number one on the Billboard Bubbling Under Hot 100, becoming the group's final US chart entry.
 An accompanying music video was also released.

 Background and writing

 "Amnesia" lyrically explores the dishonesty of politicians and the ignorance of voters who continue to vote them into office.
 Chumbawamba's Alice Nutter told MTV that the group "wrote "Amnesia' before the general election in England, and we basically wrote it about Blair's new labor [sic]," adding that the song has a universal message, noting that "people forget that what Bill Clinton says before he gets elected is not what Bill Clinton will do when he's in office, and that's not about Bill Clinton, that's about all politicians."
 At the end of the album version of the song, there is an interlude that samples a UK public service announcement on mad cow disease.